dotnet/EntityFramework.Docs/entity-framework/core/managing-schemas/migrations/managing.md

 After removing the migration, you can make the additional model changes and add it again.

 > [!WARNING]
 > Take care not to remove any migrations which are already applied to production databases.
+Not doing so will prevent you from being able to revert it, and may break the assumptions made by subsequent migrations.

 ## Listing migrations